Risk Management Specialist Jobs in USA with Visa Sponsorship

 Can I qualify for an O-1A visa as a Risk Management Specialist instead of H-1B?

 Potentially, but the bar is high.
 The O-1A requires extraordinary ability demonstrated through national or international recognition, such as published research, industry awards, a high salary relative to peers, or significant media coverage.
-Most Risk Management Specialists pursue the H-1B.
+Most Risk Management Specialists pursue the H-1B visa.
 The O-1A becomes a realistic alternative if you have a documented record of exceptional achievement, such as leading high-profile risk frameworks at major institutions or holding recognized industry certifications at an elite level.

 How does the H-1B lottery affect my chances of sponsorship in this role?